lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

+`VulkanModel` class will no longer store a list of meshes but a list of materials (which will hold references to meshes).
+Therefore, the `vulkanMaterialList` attribute needs to be removed.
 We need to change also the `transformModels` method to load the textures:

 ```java
 public class VulkanModel {